Must-Haves For Home, Car & Backpack: Tick Removers.

 Halifax Rural Recreation Survey.

-Connects Shearwater to Bissett Rd. & the popular Salt Marsh Trail.
+- Features: 8.5km (30mins by bike, one way).
+Connects Shearwater to Bissett Road & the popular Salt Marsh Trail.
+Well maintained, flat, former railway, extending up the Eastern Shore.

 The Shearwater Flyer